 Dr. Hodgkin is a renowned pulmonary rehabilitation expert and serves as medical director to the Smoke-Free Life Program at the Center for Health.
 Dr. Hodgkin has been published in over 200 journals and books on the subject of respiratory care, pulmonary rehabilitation and pulmonary medicine, and is the lead editor of the foremost clinical textbook on pulmonary rehabilitation, Pulmonary Rehabilitation: Guidelines to Success.
 The book is used by medical schools, physicians, nurses and allied health professionals.
 Dr. Hodgkin is a co-editor of the third edition of Fundamentals of Heart and Lung Sounds, published in 2004.
 In 2007 he was awarded the Outstanding Clinician of the Year Award from the California Thoracic Society.

 Dr. Hodgkin earned his medical degree at Loma Linda University Medical Center and completed a pulmonary fellowship at the Mayo Clinic in Rochester, Minnesota.
 Dr. Hodgkin is a Past-President and Founding Fellow of the American Association for Cardiovascular and Pulmonary Rehabilitation.
 He is Board Certified in Internal medicine, Pulmonary Disease and Critical Care Medicine.

 Cheryl Thomas Peters, DCN, RD

-Clinical Manager St. Helena Center for Health
+Director of the St. Helena Center for Health